RDA-MOMSI/Dashboard/README.md

 ####  ✅ Updates

 The dashboard is automatically rebuilt on any repository changes using scheduled workflows in GitHub Actions.
+To build and deploy your own version of this dashboard and repository, please review the [DEPLOYMENT](https://github.com/RDA-MOMSI/Dashboard/blob/main/DEPLOYMENT.md) guide.

 ---